Farmers prefer Trump do trade deals than hand them cash

 "There is a tendency for a little bit of Trump piling on," he said.
 "We're trying to sort through a lot of the chaff to get down to the real heart of the issue to make this thing a little more equitable."

-Blake Nicholson contributed from Bismarck, North Dakota; Doug Glass from Minneapolis; Roxana Hegeman from Wichita, Kansas and Carrie Antlfinger from Milwaukee.
+Associated Press reporters Blake Nicholson and James MacPherson in Bismarck, North Dakota; Doug Glass in Minneapolis; Roxana Hegeman in Richita, Kansas; and Carrie Antlfinger in Milwaukee contributed to this report.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.